Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Beam loss due to magnet field errors

 During the entire storage time of 160'000 turns, the beam is subject to only $2.5\%$ beam loss and a vertical rms emittance growth of $13\%$, the horizontal emittance remains approximately constant.
 We conclude that the low-loss working point region identified with the aid of the FFSC model is confirmed by realistic PIC simulations.

-To summarise, high current operation with the envisaged beam parameters of Table~\ref{tab: params} is indeed feasible at strong space charge, achieving $>95\%$ transmission at injection if (a) the magnet imperfections are equal or better than the considered field error model of Figs.~\ref{fig: dipole errors} and \ref{fig: quadrupole errors} and (b) SIS100 is operated on a working point in the vicinity of $Q_x=18.95$, $Q_y=18.87$ for heavy ion beam production.
+To summarise, high-current operation with the envisaged beam parameters of Table~\ref{tab: params} is indeed feasible at strong space charge, achieving $>95\%$ transmission at injection if (a) the magnet imperfections are equal or better than the considered field error model of Figs.~\ref{fig: dipole errors} and \ref{fig: quadrupole errors} and (b) SIS100 is operated on a working point in the vicinity of $Q_x=18.95$, $Q_y=18.87$ for heavy-ion beam production.